Why this the BEST Organic Chemistry note

 Test of Unsaturation (presence of carbon-carbon double bond)

 Test for unsaturation means testing whether carbon to carbon double bond is present in an organic compound.
-This is an extremely common question which frequently appears in IGCSE chemistry exams.
+This is an extremely common question that frequently appears in IGCSE chemistry exams.

 Bromine is water is simply water with bromine mixed with it.
 When bromine mixes with water it forms an orange-brown solution, which is called bromine water.